F-Stack/f-stack/dpdk/doc/guides/howto/virtio_user_as_exceptional_path.rst

 .. figure:: img/virtio_user_as_exceptional_path.*

-   Overview of a DPDK app using virtio-user as excpetional path
+   Overview of a DPDK app using virtio-user as exceptional path

 Sample Usage